lsst/pipelines_lsst_io/middleware/faq.rst

 """"""""""
 This status is the trademark of a successful quantum.
 The specific path to being marked as successful by the `QuantumProvenanceGraph` is that metadata and log datasets exist for the task for the data ID in question.

+Successful quanta can still have caveats, and it's entirely possible that a pipeline bugs could cause what should be a failure to be misclassified as a success with caveats.
+The flags that characterize success caveats are documented in the `lsst.pipe.base.QuantumSuccessCaveats` enumeration.

 Blocked
 """""""